 The MicroPi Starter Kit provides everything that is needed to transform your MicroPi into a racing car and program it to follow lines and avoid collisions.
-There is also a MicroPi Starter Classroom Kit (×12 bundle) that includes a Free WiFi Router and Teaching Pack.
+There is also a MicroPi Starter Classroom Kit (×12 bundle) that includes a Free WiFi Router and Instructor Pack.

 No, you can use a keyboard, mouse and monitor.
 It is just that by using with a Windows 10 Laptop you get remote access and our courses assume this type of connection is in place.

 Please take a look at the "Getting Started Videos", these will help you get started.
 Separately there is an e-learning platform - "Enrol for free", we are continuously expanding our range of courses.